 Reason #7: Your Website Was Never Tested on Real Mobile Devices.

-Many mobile responsiveness issues aren’t caused by design or content alone—they happen because the website is not mobile responsive in real-world use and was never tested on actual mobile devices.
+Many responsive website design issues aren’t caused by design or content alone—they happen because the website is not mobile responsive in real-world use and was never tested on actual mobile devices.

 Desktop browser previews and built-in editors can be helpful, but they don’t always reflect how a site behaves on a phone.